BrownianHub/render-children-template/README.md

 - See render_children_template_example.scad for an example.
 ------------------------------------------------------

-A General purpose OpenScad class template for functions and modules pertaining
-     to aligning modules/ children/ parts or other objects and then rendering or snapshoting them.

 -   Again, this is a template.
 It can be used as is or changed/ expanded upon - it is a general guide or form for doing things.